The Process

 Grant Writing & Coaching

-The process is always iterative.
-You should expect your ideas to evolve.
+Junior faculty: you should expect your ideas to evolve.
 You should expect that the types of edits, comments, and suggestions you get from me will evolve also, as I learn more about your project and as you move from early drafts to polished writing.
+You do not need to have a draft of the grant to start working together; in fact, it is better if you have preliminary data and ideas for specific aims, but have written nothing.

-I listen to you, ask questions, rephrase.
-I help you focus your ideas by talking with.
-I assume you are the expert in your area, but since I have a fair amount of scientific background I use both directive and non-directive coaching.
-I almost always will read some articles in your field (or some websites), but please expect me to need some education from you about the scientific details and the context in which you see your work.
+Everyone: I listen, ask questions, rephrase.
+I assume you are the topic matter expert, but since I have a fair amount of scientific background, in many topic areas, I use both directive and non-directive coaching.
+I almost always will read a few articles in your field to become more familiar with your topic; but please expect me to need some education from you about the scientific details and the context in which you see your work.

 Main areas in which authors request help with grants